sigle/docs/docs/Introduction/what-is-sigle.md

 Users have control over their personal data and what they write on Sigle.
 You can be completely anonymous if you wish to.

-# Why did we created Sigle?
+# Why did we create Sigle?

 We created Sigle to thwart the big corporate industries that sell user data against their will and control their economy by creating algorithms in favor of the platform rather than the user.